-- Developing a philosophy of education that will become the basis for sound educational decisions on a wide range of issues.
+- Developing a philosophy of education that will become the basis for sound decisions that affect the governance of your community’s schools.

 - Developing a community understanding of educational issues and school policies through the maintenance of effective communications systems.

-- Providing adequate financing for the present needs and future plans of the district.
+- Providing adequate financing for the district’s present and future needs.

-- Ensuring a quality education for all students by providing adequate facilities and equipment.
+- Ensuring quality education by providing adequate facilities and equipment.

-- Engaging in self-improvement and inservice training programs for the purpose of providing intelligent, well-informed leadership.
+- Engaging in board self-evaluation and inservice training programs for the purpose of providing well-informed leadership and sound decision-making.